-Well, I’m back with more to say about how to make segmented wood pens.
-Since the last blog among all the other segmented work, I think two ballpoint pens stand out.
-The first is a hybrid pen.
-Although simple in design it, needs a little effort and patience but so does anything worth doing right?
+Well, I’m back with more to say about making segmented blanks.
+Since the last blog among all the other segmented pen work, I think two ballpoints stand out.
+The first segmented pen is a hybrid.
+Although it’s an easy segmented pen design it, needs a little effort in making it but so does anything worth doing right?

-The plan was to make two of these pens one for stock and a pen gift commission.
-These segmented pens in the photo both gone within the same week proving popular as unique gifts.
+The plan was to make two of these one for stock and a pen gift commission.
+These pens in the photo both gone within the same week proving popular as unique gifts.

-Turning the blank can cause problems with the different densities of the acrylic and wood.
-The ball point design is popular enough I will explore the possibilities with different wood, acrylics.
-These hand crafted hybrid pens available in the pen shop complete with pen box and the perfect gift for anyone who loves crafts.
+Turning the blank can cause problems with the various densities of acrylic and cherry.
+This ball point is popular enough I will explore the possibilities with other woods and acrylics.
+These hand crafted hybrid pens available in the pen shop complete with a pen box and the perfect gift for anyone who loves crafts.

 A Different Pen

-The second segmented wood pen is a proper segmented design with lots of planning and forethought.
-The segmented wood block uses five kinds of wood with various colours for the effect I was looking for.
+The second segmented pen is a proper segmented pattern with lots of planning and forethought.
+The segmented block uses five kinds of timber with various colours for the effect I was looking for.

 As there are no plans it’s just trial and error what works for you.
-I have more pens to come from the block but will tweak the next block with the lessons I have learned.
-As said in the first blog you may not like something you made because it did not go the way you planned in your head.
+I can get more pens from the block but will tweak the next one with the lessons learned.
+As said in the original blog you may not like something you created because it did not go the way you planned in your head.

-Two Segmented Pens For The Price Of One
+Two Segmented Pen Blanks For The Price Of One

-Once you have the 45-degree crosscut shed from the first pen, more possibilities open.
-The sledge can make the Celtic knot design or this one.
+Once you have the 45-degree crosscut sledge from the first pen, more possibilities open.
+The sledge can make the Celtic knot segmented wood pen.